MLOps-essi-upc/taed2-PedestrianDetection/README.md

 Summary of the project
 ------------

-Here, we provide two links for quick access to the dataset card and model card that summarize our project.
+Below, we provide two links for quick access to the dataset card and model card that summarize our project.

 - Dataset card: